kanavsharmaa/pdf-annotator/README.md

-# FloSmart PDF Annotator: Detailed Documentation for Assessment
+# PDF Annotator: Detailed Documentation for Assessment

 This document provides a detailed breakdown of the FloSmart PDF Annotator application, covering the technology stack, project structure, setup instructions, and the core logic behind the Role-Based Access Control (RBAC) and annotation features, as requested for the assessment.